sindresorhus/awesome/readme.md

 - [Calculators](https://github.com/xxczaki/awesome-calculators#readme) - Calculators for every platform.
 - [Captcha](https://github.com/ZYSzys/awesome-captcha#readme) - A type of challenge–response test used in computing to determine whether or not the user is human.

+## Awesome related lists

+- [Awesome lists, search as a service](https://awesome.paulrossethings.com/) - Navigating between Awesome list has never been so easy!

 ## License